7 E's of Approach

 School Community Challenges

-Transportation and carbon
+Transportation and Climate Action

 Each Ready Step Roll school will help construct and receive the following deliverables as part of their participation.
 Prospective schools are encouraged to read examples from past years.